crodier/software-blog/_posts/2023-09-22-message-formats.md

 a high cost to the engineers who may maintain two alternate types of messaging systems and formats.

-Worst is that then the messages will need to be translated across the formats and this is a new problem you will have added for your business and a new cost which can be avoided by choosing one.
+Worse, with two message formats in use, the messages will need to be translated across the formats.
+This is a new problem you will have *invented* for your own business, along with the associated costs.

 You do not want any time spent by engineers in translating in between formats as this is your highest cost, but also your highest **opportunity cost** of what else those programmers could be doing for you, as a scarce resource for your business.

-This kind of message trasnlation layer is generally not something a programmer will be eager to author or maintian.
-With AI this has become eaiser but there is still costs to doing it this way in complexity and the need to maintain this mapping code, in the event you choose more than one format.
+This kind of message translation layer is generally not something a programmer will be eager to author or maintain.
+With AI, maintenance has become easier but there is still costs to doing it this way in complexity and the need to maintain this mapping code.

-These mapping layers often become the system itself;
+These mapping layers often become the most complicated parts of the system;
-most systems are mostly sending data around and in and out of databases and data systems.
+most systems are primarily message middleware.

 ### Protobuf preferred